morriso1/clonedetective/README.md

 ## Install

 It is recommended to install **clonedetective** into a virtual environment e.g. using [conda](https://docs.conda.io/).

-Once you have anaconda or miniconda installed, you can create a virtual environment using the following command.
+If you have anaconda or miniconda installed, you can create a virtual environment using the following command.
 It is often helpful to install something into an empty environment, in this case we install scipy:

 `conda create -n myenv scipy`

+We next activate our environment:

+`conda activate myenv`

-You can then install clonedetective via pip:
+You can then install clonedetective into this environment via pip:

 `pip install clonedetective`